 Poor Dental Hygiene

 The health of the underlying tooth is key to keeping veneers stable.
-If dental hygiene is neglected, plaque can accumulate and increase the risk of tooth decay or gum disease.
+If dental hygiene is neglected, plaque can accumulate, increasing the risk of tooth decay or gum disease.
 These conditions may weaken the foundation that holds the veneer in place.

 Observing proper oral hygiene, such as brushing twice daily, flossing regularly, and attending regular check-ups, helps protect both natural teeth and veneers.
-Good routines also lower the chance of increased sensitivity, tooth damage, or loosening of veneers.
+Good oral health routines also lower the risk of increased sensitivity, tooth damage, or loosening of veneers.

 Poor Oral Habits

 Everyday habits can affect the longevity of veneers.
-Chewing on pens, biting fingernails, crunching ice, or opening bottles with your teeth all create excessive force on the veneer edges.
+Chewing on pens, biting fingernails, crunching ice, or opening bottles with your teeth all exert excessive force on the veneers.
 Over time, this pressure may weaken the bond between the veneer and the tooth.

 Being mindful of these habits and avoiding hard or chewy foods that stress the veneers can help prevent the veneers from becoming loose.
 Simple choices such as using scissors instead of teeth to open packaging make a significant difference in protecting both veneers and natural teeth.